ImmucanWP7/immucan-scdb/README.md

 #### 4. Annotate data

-Check plots in temp folder
+Check plots in temp/.
-Create an excel file called annotation.xlsx with two columns: seurat clusters and abbreviation Add the cell type abbreviation as defined in cell_ontology.xlsx in the abbreviation column to the corresponding seurat cluster
+Create an excel file called annotation.xlsx with two columns: seurat clusters and abbreviation.
+Add the cell type abbreviation as defined in cell_ontology.xlsx in the abbreviation column to the corresponding seurat cluster.

 #### 5. Run scProcessor_2